yifanwu/yifanwu.github.com/posts/md/notebook.md

 <pre><code class="javascript" id="js_handler">Jupyter.notebook.kernel.comm_manager.register_target(YOUR_COMM_NAME, handler);
 function handler (comm, msg) {
   // comm will be the reference to the communication layer function onMessage(msg) {
     // msg.content.data will contain your message
     const load = msg.content.data;
     // you can use this message to make changes to your UI state, for example, I have `.type` in my message to inform the handler what shape to expect the message as switch (load.type) {
       case "hide": {
         // invoke the component to change
- // for instance, refToAReactComponent here could be refToAReactComponent.hide();
+        refToAReactComponent.hide();
         return;
       }
       case "show": {
         refToAnotherReactComponent.addSelection(load.value);
         return;
     }
     // and so on...
   }
   // now set the handler
   comm.on_msg(onMessage);
+  }
 }</code></pre>

 This should be the only part of your frontend code that's different from what you would have otherwise written for a traditional interface.
 Like all other UIs, the UI that's part of Jupyter Notebooks is changing the state of the UI, e.g., new elements, different styling, based on new events.
 If you have an existing UI library, adding it to the notebook requires little change.
 For instance, calls like `refToAReactComponent.hide()` in the snippet above.